blocky/attestation-service-examples/esports_data_from_pandascore/README.md

 ]
 ```

-Replace `match ID` with the match ID you got from the previous step and
+As you see, we already have the `match_id` value from the previous step in
+[`fn-call.json`](./fn-call.json).
+If you want to look up the results for a
+different match you update the `match_id` value to another id.
+If you haven't already as part of the [Setup](#setup), go ahead and replace
-`PandaScore API Key` with your PandaScore API key.
+the `api_key` value with your PandaScore API key.

 Next, we define the `scoreFunc` function in [`main.go`](./main.go):